32 Best and Worst Veggie Burgers

-When my sis came to me last week to ask for advice in choosing the best patty, she emphasized the importance of nutrition.
+When my sis came to me last week to ask for advice on choosing the best patty, she emphasized the importance of nutrition.
 As a college athlete, it’s not just about which burger looks and tastes good; she also needs a product that’s nutritionally balanced and packed with enough protein to help her build and maintain lean muscle.
 I knew I had to help her out.
 So, I’ve dug through the long list of meatless rounds to help you find the veggie burger that’s just right for you.
-And once you decide on a patty, check out how protein is one of the 55 Best-Ever Ways to Boost Your Metabolism.

 Original Veggie Burger